g-yui/KoalaGeddon-Configurator/README.md

 - Rather slugish at times.

 # Requirements/Licences
-- Pillow, licensed under the open source HPND License.
+- Pillow, licensed under the open source HPND license.
-- TtkThemes, licensed under a GNU GPLv3 compatible License.
+- TtkThemes, licensed under a GNU GPLv3 compatible license.
-- Requests, licensed under the Apache Software License (Apache 2.0).
+- Requests, licensed under the Apache Software license (Apache 2.0).
+- JsoncParser, licensed under the MIT license.

 # Acknowledgments
 - Acidicoala for the creation of such a great tool and the immense help provided for the betterment of this one.